 What Is a Case Study?

-A case study is a detailed account of a company, industry, person, or project over a given amount of time.
+is a detailed account of a company, industry, person, or project over a given amount of time.
 The content within a case study may include information about company objectives, strategies, challenges, results, recommendations, and more.
 A business school case study may be brief or extensive, and may range from two pages to 30 pages or more.

 Why Case Studies?